merlijnkersten/timeslices/README.md

 _Table 5_: Date time conventions of both data providers.

 Some minor cleaning and reshaping actions were performed on the data (see `load.py`).
 This included calculating total generation, total import, total export, and net export.
 The consumer load profile data needed more extensive editing, please see the appendix for more information.
-The data sources were combined into a single data file, `combined 2015-2021.csv`, which can also be found in the data folder on the GitHub repository (see preface).
+The data sources were combined into a single data file, `combined 2015-2021.csv`, which can also be found in the data folder on the GitHub repository.

 The load, import, export and price data were then categorised into the two original time slices (season daynite) and six new timeslices: